Eiffel Tower Walking Tour (Self Guided), Paris

 3) Musee du quai Branly – Jacques Chirac (Jacques Chirac Museum of Branly Quay)

-The Americas collection showcases Mayan artifacts from AD 600, Aztec sculptures, and Canadian totem poles, while the Oceania collection features figurines from Papua New Guinea, masks from Vanuatu, and Māori sculptures from New Zealand.
+The Americas collection showcases Mayan artifacts from 600 AD, Aztec sculptures, and Canadian totem poles.
+Meanwhile, the Oceania collection comprises figurines from Papua New Guinea, masks from Vanuatu, and Māori sculptures from New Zealand.

-The garden features small gardens, sweet streams, gently rolling hills, sparkling pools, and charming groves, and is protected from street noise by a high wall of plate glass.
-The exterior wall is covered by a remarkable green wall of living plants that spans over 800 square meters.
+Externally, the museum's gardens are an innovative departure from traditional French formal gardens, featuring a blend of native and Paris-acclimated plants spread across 17,500 square meters of streams, hills, and groves, protected from street noise by a high wall of plate glass.
+The exterior wall is covered by a green carpet of living plants that spans over 800 square meters.

-The Americas collection showcases Mayan artifacts from AD 600, Aztec sculptures, and Canadian totem poles, while the Oceania collection features figurines from Papua New Guinea, masks from Vanuatu, and Māori sculptures from New Zealand.
+The Americas collection showcases Mayan artifacts from 600 AD, Aztec sculptures, and Canadian totem poles.
+Meanwhile, the Oceania collection comprises figurines from Papua New Guinea, masks from Vanuatu, and Māori sculptures from New Zealand.

-The garden features small gardens, sweet streams, gently rolling hills, sparkling pools, and charming groves, and is protected from street noise by a high wall of plate glass.
-The exterior wall is covered by a remarkable green wall of living plants that spans over 800 square meters.
+Externally, the museum's gardens are an innovative departure from traditional French formal gardens, featuring a blend of native and Paris-acclimated plants spread across 17,500 square meters of streams, hills, and groves, protected from street noise by a high wall of plate glass.
+The exterior wall is covered by a green carpet of living plants that spans over 800 square meters.

 4) Maison Chaudun (chocolate store)

-Visitors can also admire or purchase fabulous chocolate handbags and statues, which are not only great sculptures but also delicious.
-Although one may be tempted to buy a box of chocolates as a gift or for later, these heavenly treats are unlikely to make it home.
+Additionally, visitors can admire or purchase fabulous chocolate handbags and statues, which are not only great sculptures but also delicious.
+Although one may be tempted to buy a box of chocolates as a gift or for later, these heavenly treats are very unlikely to make it home. ;)

-Visitors can also admire or purchase fabulous chocolate handbags and statues, which are not only great sculptures but also delicious.
-Although one may be tempted to buy a box of chocolates as a gift or for later, these heavenly treats are unlikely to make it home.
+Additionally, visitors can admire or purchase fabulous chocolate handbags and statues, which are not only great sculptures but also delicious.
+Although one may be tempted to buy a box of chocolates as a gift or for later, these heavenly treats are very unlikely to make it home. ;)

 5) Pont Alexandre III (Alexandre III Bridge) (must see)